Planetary Gearboxes

 Can planetary gearboxes handle shock loads?

-What causes noise in planetary gearboxes and how can it be reduced?
+What causes noise in planetary gearboxes and how to cut it?

 What is the difference between single-stage and multi-stage gearboxes?